All about Nashville’s tenant RTC pilot program

 UPDATE July 2025: WPLN Nashville’s radio spot zooms in on RTC pilot

-WPLN, Nashville’s NPR station, aired a radio spot that dived into the City’s tenant RTC pilot program.
+WPLN, Nashville’s NPR station, aired a radio piece that dived into the City’s tenant RTC pilot program.
 WPLN interviewed stakeholders from across the spectrum, including the Nashville Hispanic Bar Association, Legal Aid Society, American Muslim Advisory Council, Nashville Conflict Resolution Center, Rooftop Nashville, and a landlord attorney, and talked about the difficulties of being a pro se tenant as well as the RTC pilot program’s 95% success rate.

 Background